Parks and Recreation

 Overview

 Mushroom Park is a lovely 1.5 acre neighborhood park between Waltham Drive and Saxon Street off of Scio Church Road in the southwest corner of the city.
 View the Ann Arbor Parks and Nature Areas map for location context.
-The park features a path through grassy green berms and trees including the city's second largest White Oak.
+The park features a paved path through grassy green berms and trees including the city's second largest White Oak.
+This path receives winter snow clearing.
 The playground is nestled among the berms, and among them are a few small painted concrete mushrooms, the namesake of the park.
 The park also contains benches and picnic tables.

 Access and Parking

-There are entrances on Waltham Drive and Saxon Street on the east and west sides of the park and there is street parking along both streets.
+There are entrances on Saxon Street on the west side of the park by the playground and on Waltham Drive on the east side of the park.
+There is street parking on both streets.
 Both entrances connect to neighborhood sidewalks and are connected by a paved path through the park.

 The park is accessible by foot and bicycle using the neighborhood streets around the park.
 Nearby Scio Church Road has a sidewalk but no bike lakes.